 Visiting Anne Frank’s former home is one of the most moving experiences in Amsterdam, and going it alone is one of the best ways to really connect with the atmosphere in the museum.
 The audio tour, which vividly explains each room in detail, allows visitors to learn how Anne Frank and her family spent their final years in Amsterdam.
 If you have just one museum in mind on your list of things to do alone in Amsterdam, then let it be this one.

 Anne Frank House,

 Museum Ons’ Lieve Heer op Solder

-A.K.A the church in the attic.
-Hidden in the heart of Amsterdam’s city centre lies a rare, well preserved canal house with a secret: a complete catholic church in the attic.
+A.K.A church in the attic.
+Hidden in the heart of Amsterdam’s city centre lies a rare, well-preserved canal house with a secret: a complete catholic church in the attic.
 The church was built by Catholic merchant Jon Hartman, who lived there with his family during the period that Catholic celebrations were strictly prohibited.